-The defining charism of Angelicum Academy Association of Schools & Co-ops (“AAASC”) is devotion to the Blessed Sacrament, which is also to say to Our Lord Jesus Christ.[ii]
+The defining charism of Association of Great Books Schools & Co-ops (“AGBSC”) is devotion to the Blessed Sacrament, which is also to say to Our Lord Jesus Christ.[ii]
 Where feasible, this will be manifest by perpetual adoration in a Blessed Sacrament chapel located on each school campus.
-Every Angelicum Academy school student and at least one of each student’s Catholic parents will commit to spend one hour each week before the Blessed Sacrament, on campus where this is possible.
+Every Association of Great Books student and at least one of each student’s Catholic parents will commit to spend one hour each week before the Blessed Sacrament, on campus where this is possible.

 In order to establish adoration of the Blessed Sacrament, each school will organize adoration according to local circumstances, in collaboration with their local diocese and parish.
 In general, to initiate and maintain perpetual adoration will necessitate a minimum student body approaching 80 students or so (to cover the 168 weekly hours).
 However, it is to be hoped that adoration will be initiated earlier, for limited periods.